-Brown's 30 helps Miami beat No. 9 North Carolina 77-62
+No. 9 North Carolina outhustled by Miami, 77-62

 Miami also had a 41-36 edge in rebounding against the Tar Heels, who lead the nation in that category.

-North Carolina (19-4, 7-2 Atlantic Coast Conference), which had climbed to the top of the league standings with its winning streak, was playing for the second time in three days and looked it.
-The Hurricanes (14-6, 4-4) beat a ranked team for the first time this season, and won for the 23rd time in their past 24 home games.
+North Carolina (19-4, 7-2 Atlantic Coast Conference), which had climbed atop the league standings with its winning streak, was playing for the second time in less than 48 hours and looked it.

+''It's not like this loss counts as 20,'' forward Kennedy Meeks said. ''We've got a lot of season left.''

 The Tar Heels had scored at least 85 points in a school-record seven consecutive league games, but that streak was doomed by a season-low first-half point total.
 They missed 18 of their final 19 shots and trailed 39-22 at halftime.

-North Carolina coach Roy Williams subbed for his entire lineup at one point in the second half, but no combination worked.
+Williams subbed for his entire lineup at one point in the second half, but no combination worked.
 The Tar Heels played without injured swingman Theo Pinson.

-Brown had 23 points before he missed a shot, and he finished 8 for 11, including four 3-pointers.
-His previous high was 17 points.
-He also had five assists.
+Brown's point total was the highest by a Hurricanes freshman since they joined the ACC.
+He had 23 points before he missed a shot, and finished 8 for 11, including four 3-pointers.
+He also had five assists and two of Miami's eight steals.

+''Brown was tremendous,'' Williams said. ''We couldn't keep him from getting to the basket, and when we backed off, he made 3s.''

-Ja'Quan Newton added 18 points and seven rebounds for the Hurricanes, whose biggest lead was 55-33.
+Newton added 18 points and seven rebounds for the Hurricanes, whose biggest lead was 55-33.
 The Tar Heels were never closer than 11 after that.

+North Carolina went 7 for 24 from 3-point range after sinking a season-high 14 baskets from beyond the arc in Thursday's win over Virginia Tech .

-Justin Jackson led North Carolina with 21 points.
-Joel Berry II went 0 for 8 and scored two points, 13 below his average.
+Justin Jackson led the Tar Heels with 21 points.
+Guard Joel Berry II failed to shoot the Hurricanes out of their zone, going 0 for 8 and scoring two points, 13 below his average.

-North Carolina's frustration boiled over late in the half when guard Berry received a technical foul.
-The Tar Heels' previous losses were all by 12 points or less.
+''They got back into their zone quick, and I don't think we did a good job of attacking them,'' Berry said.

+The zone was a surprise, even to the Hurricanes.
+It wasn't in their game plan, but coach Jim Larranaga switched to it after his team fell behind 11-2.

+Larranaga was amused to hear his players claim they work on the zone a lot.

+''They say we practice it every day,'' he said. ''We practice it once every two weeks.''

+It worked anyway.
 Miami outscored North Carolina 20-2 during a 12-minute span, and the Tar Heels went the final 8:36 of the first half without a basket.

-North Carolina went 7 for 24 from 3-point range after sinking a season-high 14 baskets from beyond the arc in Thursday's win over Virginia Tech.

-North Carolina raced to an 11-2 lead, but the Hurricanes sank 3-pointers on three consecutive possessions to get back into the game.

 BIG PICTURE